-There are many timely issues that directly impact the homebuilding industry, such as critical areas regulations, design review guidelines, sprinkler requirements, impact fees, permitting processes and so on.
-These issues aren't just impacting builders and developers, they affect those working in related fields, from realtors to concrete pourers, and from window installers to plumbing supply companies.
+There are many timely issues that directly impact the homebuilding industry—critical areas regulations, design review guidelines, sprinkler requirements, impact fees, permitting processes, and so on.
+These issues aren't just impacting builders and developers, they affect those working in related fields, from realtors to concrete pourers and from window installers to plumbing supply companies.
 Ultimately, these issues affect our entire regional economy.

 These issues create new opportunities for members to become involved in creating positive change.
 One of the most important ingredients of a successful association is an active membership that is willing to have its voice heard by the public and by our elected officials.
 The accomplishments that can be realized through strong, grassroots efforts of our members are limitless.

-Here are some examples of ways you can help make a positive difference for housing:
+Here are some ways you can make a positive difference for housing:

 USE YOUR VOICE

-Communicating with elected officials reminds them that MBA members are watching the issues affecting the homebuilding industry and care about them.
-This could include participating in face-to-face meetings with elected officials, testifying before a local council or board or sending an email to your elected officials asking for their support on a housing issue.
+Communicating with elected officials reminds them that MBA members are watching the issues affecting the homebuilding industry.
+This could include participating in face-to-face meetings with elected officials, testifying before a local council or board, or sending an email to your elected officials asking for their support on a housing issue.
+Find your elected officials.

-Throughout the year, you can find more information about how to can get directly involved in advancing our association's issues on this website, Up to Date and via e-mail.
-Members are also invited to participate in any of our government affairs committees, such as the Housing Policy Committee, Residential Builders Council (covering King County and most of its cities), Seattle Builders Council and the Developer-Builder Issues Committee (covering Snohomish County and its cities).
+You can find more information on how to get directly involved on our Advocacy blog or through our email newsletters.
+Members are also invited to participate in any of our Builder Councils: the Housing Policy Committee, the Residential Builders Council (covering King County and most of its cities), the Seattle Builders Council, and the Developer-Builder Issues Council (covering Snohomish County and its cities).

 We, like you, wanted to ensure our industry’s voice was ever-present in Olympia.
 This is why we created the Primary Contacts Program, a coordinated grassroots effort designed to connect you, our members, with your state legislators.